To build custom distribution lists in the Employee Email web app, you have the option to add contacts using any of the following methods:

 In the below example, the first contact has an incorrect email format in the email column, the second has an incorrect type of data for this field, and others have a blank field.

 If you imported your errored contacts manually via a CSV file, correct the entries in that original file and upload the new version.

 If it matches an existing distribution list that is not shared with you, a unique name will be required before you can save your new list.

 Either replace the original list that was uploaded or delete it after confirming the new upload is successful.

-If you synced your errored contacts automatically from Azure AD, Workday, or your Staffbase App/Intranet, work with your IT team to validate and correct the data for any contacts that were not previously synced.
+If you synced your errored contacts automatically from Microsoft Entra ID, Workday, or your Staffbase App/Intranet, work with your IT team to validate and correct the data for any contacts that were not previously synced.

-- On the next manual or automatic sync to Employee Email, your updated contacts will have another chance to sync correctly.
+- On the subsequent manual or automatic sync to Employee Email, your updated contacts will have another chance to sync correctly.